New Hampshire Fisher Cats: Origin of current team name

 On November 16, 2010, the team colors were changed to red, white and blue, with no other major changes to the logo and uniforms.

 In 2021, Manchester's minor league baseball team announced it will briefly change its name from the New Hampshire Fisher Cats to the Manchester Chicken Tenders, referencing the city's role as the birthplace of the chicken tender.

+In December 2023, the team was purchased by Diamond Baseball Holdings.

 Season-by-season

-These statistics are current through the 2019 season.
+These statistics are current through the 2024 season.